 SAVOURY POTATO PASTRY

 CHEF TALK: This savoury pastry is very versatile, easy to mix together and roll out.
 I have also provided some options to change it up a bit.
 For example: cutting the pastry into strips as shown below will make dumplings or what my Mom called, ‘sliders’.
-Or, if you omit adding the liquid to the pastry, the dough can be made into gnocchi.
-Gnocchi are easy to cook.
+Or, if you leave out the liquid to the pastry, the dough can be made into gnocchi.
+Gnocchi is easy to cook.
 Just place them into softly boiling water and wait until they float up to the top.
 Remove them with a slotted spoon and then fry them in a frying pan with a little butter (or bacon fat).
 Enjoy!

 - 4 oz. all purpose flour (just less than 1 cup)

 - 1 oz. bacon fat (2 Tablespoons)

 - 2 – 4 Tablespoons potato water or water

 - Cut in the bacon fat into the dry ingredients.

 - Add the mashed potato and mix to incorporate the ingredients.